-Final grades must be submitted via Anchor Access entered through http://my.LSSU.edu.
+Final grades must be submitted via Anchor Access through https://my.LSSU.edu.
 A grade must be entered for every student.
-Grades must be submitted by the required date each semester.
+Grades must be submitted by the required date for each semester.

-Faculty are encouraged to maintain some record of student attendance, being aware that if an "F" grade is entered as the final grade the system will require the approximate date of last attendance.
+Faculty are encouraged to maintain some record of student attendance, being aware that an "F" grade entered as the final grade in the system will require the approximate date of last attendance.
 In some cases, student financial aid must be repaid based on attendance records, making this information important to the student and the university.

-The Anchor Access Advisors Guide is available in Anchor Access - Faculty Services - Faculty Resources, and has the complete instructions for midterm and final grade entry, as well as information about all of the features of Anchor Access.
+The Anchor Access Advisors Guide is available in Anchor Access under the Faculty Services tab, and Advising Toolkit, and has the complete instructions for midterm and final grade entry, as well as information about all of the features of Anchor Access.